miloszmisiek/ci-pp4-one_team/README.md

   - My profile link (user's dashboard)
   - Logout link

-Simplistic design without many features to focus user's on major componenets for the app.
+Simplistic design without many features to focus the user's on major components of the app.

 [Back to contents](#contents)